ZichenFrankFu/CGGaming/README.md

 User Interface:

-As for the mockumentary style, we would not incorporate too many elements on the canvas, but simply health (shown as the battery of the camera), backpack, and time.
+As for the mockumentary style, we would not incorporate too many elements on the canvas, but simply health (shown as the battery of the camera), backpack, and save/load button.

 Text Information: